Start your business

 Need to employ people?

 If you need to employ people to start running your business, make sure you understand the government requirements that may apply to you as an employer.
+As an employer, it’s important to have great flexibility in hiring if you can get on-demand staff.

 Use the Taking on an employee checklist to guide you through things like wage rates, super and leave entitlements, and for links to free tools and templates.